Home About Us Blog Photos Meditation Landcare Links Contact

 Byron Bay, the nearest town to Gondwana Sanctuary, is a popular seaside resort situated on the extreme eastern tip of mainland Australia.
 It is located just off the Pacific Highway, 800 kms north of Sydney, and 160 kms south of Brisbane.

 Byron is an eclectic place with a great variety of local activities, and lifestyles from the hippie to the yuppie.
 There are many fine beaches, an unspoilt landscape, and numerous tourist activities in the area.
-The local Byron area is also well known for the healing arts, alternative therapies and for spiritual teachers of all kinds.
+The local Byron area is also well known for its artistic community, the healing arts, alternative therapies and for spiritual teachers of all kinds.

 For information about Byron, see the websites: